senthilva/Improving_CNN_performance/README.md

 # Improving CNN performance on the CIFAR10 data set

-In this i have tried to optimize and improve a CNN network on the Cifar 10 dataset - while trying to reduce the parameters by half.
+In this tried to optimize and improve a CNN network on the Cifar 10 dataset - while trying to reduce the parameters by half.

 ## Approach